joncampbell123/dosbox-x/README.md

 ## Introduction

-DOSBox-X is a cross-platform DOS emulator based on the DOSBox project (www.dosbox.com).
+DOSBox-X is a cross-platform emulator based on the original [DOSBox](https://www.dosbox.com) project.

+Not only DOSBox-X can run games just as DOSBox can, it goes further than this:
+- Is able to run legacy Windows, from the version 3.1 up to Millenium Edition
+- Emulates the NEC PC-98 hardware platform including the support of DOS/V

+TODO

+Talk about the 3dfx and the preliminary support of NT/2000 and what else I forgot.

+ORIGINAL TEXT

-Like DOSBox, it emulates a PC necessary for running many MS-DOS games and applications that simply cannot be run on modern PCs and operating systems.
-However, while the main focus of DOSBox is for running DOS games, DOSBox-X goes much further than this.
-Started as a fork of the DOSBox project, it retains compatibility with the wide base of DOS games and DOS gaming DOSBox was designed for.
-But it is also a platform for running DOS applications, including emulating the environments to run Windows 3.x, 9x and ME and software written for those versions of Windows.
+However, it is also a platform for running DOS applications but also run Windows 3.x, 9x and ME and software written for those versions of Windows.
 By adding official support for Windows 95, 98, ME emulation and acceleration, we hope that those old Windows games and applications could be enjoyed or used once more.
 Moreover, DOSBox-X adds support for DOS/V and NEC PC-98 emulations so that you can play DOS/V and PC-98 games with it.

 Compared with DOSBox, DOSBox-X focuses more on general emulation and accuracy.
 In order to help running DOS games and applications, Windows 3.x/9x/ME, as well as for the purpose of historical preservation, testing and continued DOS developments, it is our desire to implement accurate emulation, accurate enough to [help make new DOS developments possible](https://dosbox-x.com/newdosdevelopment.html) with confidence the program will run properly on actual DOS systems.
 DOSBox-X includes various features for different purposes (some of them ported from other projects), which are implemented as incremental changes since it was forked from DOSBox SVN Daum.
 DOSBox-X provides many ways to tweak and configure the DOS virtual machine, as we believe a better way to emulate the DOS platform is to give users all the options they need to emulate everything from the original IBM PC system all the way up to late 1990's configuration, whatever it takes to get your game or software package to run.
 Our goal is to eventually make DOSBox-X a complete emulation package that covers all pre-2000 DOS and Windows 9x based system scenarios, including peripherals, motherboards, CPUs, and all manner of hardware that was made for PC hardware of that time.